Co-Founder/Executive Director/Board Member

 Michelle leads education, operations, chapter growth and management, website development, funding, and marketing.

 Michelle and Angela met during their first year at UCSB and connected on the fact that they both felt compelled to raise awareness on the importance of good nutrition.
 Their personal experiences with food as a remedy for mental and physical healing led them to contemplate not only food’s relation to the individual but to these larger systems of public health and environmental sustainability.
 In the following year as second years, they finally took this idea that had been floating in both of their heads and turned it into a tangible nutrition education program.

 After many long nights developing the first iteration of the current nutrition curriculum, they piloted the 7-week lesson plan in a 1st-grade classroom in Washington Elementary School in Santa Barbara, Spring 2014.
 Over the next two years during their remaining time at UCSB, they worked countless hours to establish a solid base in the university and surrounding community so that they could ensure a long-lasting education model.
-KIN has since grown to a 500 student movement across 4 chapters.
-Their educational outreach has expanded to over 120 elementary school classrooms, educating over 1200 students, as well as to workshops in universities, local libraries, and Boys and Girls Clubs.
+KIN has since grown to teach beyond the classroom and in workshops in universities, local libraries, after-school programs, remote Zoom lessons, and Boys and Girls Clubs.

 In Spring 2020, they set out to complete a comprehensive food sustainability curriculum, touching on a range of topics at the intersection of nutrition, health, and the environment.
 The intent of this curriculum is to bridge the gap between these often disparate fields and that moving forward, nutrition will need to be viewed through a multi-sectoral lens in order to improve our public health and ecological systems.
-This food sustainability curriculum is currently being taught in Santa Barbara classrooms via Zoom and instruction will continue improving and expanding through 2021.
+This food sustainability curriculum is currently being taught in Santa Barbara and Davis classrooms via Zoom and instruction will continue improving and expanding through 2021.